7 Most Expensive Bill Gates Investments

 3. Canadian National Railway Company - $1.51 billion

 Although the Foundation mainly focuses on education and healthcare, it also understands the importance of economic development on a local and national scale, so it’s not surprising that it has invested in Canada’s largest railway system which is run by the Canadian National Railway (CN).
 As of today, Bill Gates is the largest shareholder in Canadian National (17.1 million shares) with the company also listed as one of the most expensive Gates Foundation investments.

-Although it’s not common for organizations, let alone private foundations, to invest in infrastructure, it’s safe to say that these organizations would rather invest in firms specializing in manufacturing and technology.
-Perhaps Gates took notice of fellow billionaire Warren Buffet purchasing the largest railroad in North America, the Burlington Northern Santa Fe, back in 2009.
+Although it’s not common for organizations, let alone private foundations, to invest in public infrastructure, it’s safe to say that these organizations would rather invest in firms specializing in manufacturing and technology.
+Perhaps Gates took notice of fellow billionaire Warren Buffett purchasing the largest railroad in North America, the Burlington Northern Santa Fe, back in 2009.
 The train business has always been profitable, and with the Canadian National covering over 20,000 miles of track, it shouldn’t be surprising that it can produce more than a significant amount of cash flows on a daily basis.
 The Canadian National mostly transports coal, metals, petroleum, and automotive products while also providing trucking, freight forwarding, and warehousing services.